 Method 5: Recover Deleted Files on Windows Using the File History Option

-File History is a free internal backup utility included with Windows.
-Users can back up all of the files in the Documents, Music, Pictures, Videos, and Desktop folders with this option, which may be stored both on an internal drive and an external device.
+File History is a free built-in Windows backup tool.
+It lets you back up files in your Documents, Music, Pictures, Videos, and Desktop folders, saving them to either an internal drive or an external device.

 You have a complete backup of all files once the File History option is enabled.
 Therefore, if your files become corrupt or destroyed, or if you lose them for any other cause.
 File History can be used to restore backed-up files.